-The 1972 designed Wire table lamp by Verner Panton is part of an initially very large series of table and floor lamps.
+The wire table light designed by Verner Panton in 1972 is part of an initially very extensive series of table and floor lamps.
 Verpan produces the table lamp according to the designs by Panton out of chrome plated steel wire and a half-spherical lampshade out of plastic.
-The illuminant (E14 for Ø 30 cm or E27 for Ø 40 cm) inside of the construction is surrounded by a metal reflector, which leads the light to the inside of the shade creating diffuse light with it.
+The lightbulb (E14 for Ø 30 cm or E27 for Ø 40 cm) inside the construction is surrounded by a metal reflector, which directs the light to the inside of the screen and thus produces a diffuse light.

-Verpan doesn’t offer such a wide colour range for the lamps today, but Wire didn’t lose any of its charm however.
-The cylindrical wire frame of the base becomes an open half-sphere at the top where the half-spherical plastic shade fulfils the appearance of a sphere.
-The table lamp, imitating the iconic shape of a bulb, is available in two sizes.
-Verpan offers the Wire table lamp with a transparent cable (L220 cm) with an On/Off switch.
+Verpan doesn’t offer such a wide range of colors today, but Wire hasn't lost any of its charm.
+The cylindrical wire frame of the base becomes an open half-sphere at the top where the half-spherical plastic shade fulfills the appearance of a sphere.
+The table lamp, imitating the iconic shape of a light bulb, is available in two sizes.
+Verpan offers the wire table lamps with a transparent cable (L 220 cm) with on / off switch.

-Each Verpan product is delivered with an authenticity certificate.
-This one grants the originality of the product, which is still manufactured according to the strict quality demands of Verner Panton at Verpan.
+Each Verpan product comes with a certificate of authenticity.
+This certificate guarantees that it is an original product, manufactured according to the strict quality demands of Verner Panton at Verpan.